-Chinese New Year: Celebrating The Year of the Serpent in New Jersey and at Home
+Chinese New Year: Celebrating The Year of the Horse in New Jersey and at Home

-It’s time to start anew and sweep out all the bad luck of 2012.
+It’s time to start anew and sweep out all the bad luck of 2013.
 Celebrating Chinese New Year with your family can be a blast, not to mention cleansing!
-Of course, New York City's celebrations are wonderful, but there is fun to be in had in New Jersey as well.
+Of course, New York City's celebrations are wonderful, but there is a ton of fun to be had in New Jersey as well.
 Bring in the Year of the Serpent the right way, with dance, family workshops, music or stay home for cleaning, food, crafts and more!

-The Garden State Discovery Museum welcomes in the Year of the Serpent!
-The Mei Mei dancers will perform cultural song and dance.
-Plus, create traditional works of art and participate in a martial arts demonstration.
-Saturday, February 9, 2013 from 11am – 4pm (Mei Mei Dancers perform at 1pm and 3:30pm).
-Free with admission. $10.95/ticket for adults and children 12 months and up.
+The Garden State Discovery Museum welcomes in the Year of the Horse!
+Traditional music and dance will add to the festive weekend celebration!
+Create traditional works of art and participate in a martial arts demonstration.
+Saturday and Sunday, February 1 - 2, 2014 from 11am – 3pm.
+Free with admission.
+Tickets will cost $10.95/adult and children 12 months and up and $9.95/senior.
 856-424-1233

 You don’t have to go out to celebrate Chinese New Year.
 Here are some tips to celebrate the Year of the Serpent at home:

 - Clean your home.
 Yes, it sounds like a chore, but it is traditional to clean your home before the New Year to “sweep away the bad luck.”
 Get the kids to help out!
 But, don’t clean during the New Year – or you risk sweeping away all the good luck that will come in the new year.

 - Be a wok star!
 Making traditional foods is a big way to celebrate the New Year.
 A large New Year’s Eve meal is the most important dinner of the year on the Chinese calendar.
 Try some recipes like Guotie Pot Stickers, Peking Duck or Green Tea Fortune Cookies here.
 Or try one of the recipes listed on the Epicurious Lunar New Year menu page.